ToniWonKanobi/theoveranalyzed.net/posts/2015/11/3/apple-tv-4-iteration-not-revolution.md

 Title: Apple TV 4: Iteration, Not Revolution
 Date: 2015-11-03 14:47
 Description: I received my Apple TV 4 today.
 And you know what's the best thing about that? tvOS, that's what.
+Here are my thoughts.
 Tags: Reviews, Apple TV
 Image: http://d.pr/i/19jXS+

-<p><em class="topStory"><a href="http://twitter.com/smokeythedingo" title="Smokey on Twitter">Smokey</a> was barking at the front door.
-That could only mean one thing: OnTrac must've just dropped off a package.
-What was that package?
-It was the new Apple TV&nbsp;4!</em></p>

 ### Previously, on Apple TV